Skip to main content

 Semaglutide was originally developed to treat Type 2 diabetes and is now widely used for weight management.
 Common brand names include Ozempic, Wegovy, and Rybelsus.

-How Tirzepatide Works: Dual-Hormone Weight Loss Mechanism
+How Tirzepatide Supports Weight Loss Through Two Hormone Pathways

 Tirzepatide works in a slightly different way.
 Instead of targeting one hormone pathway, it activates two.